Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Analysis and Ablations

 \textbf{Divergence Measure Robustness:}

 To address potential concerns about metric fragility, we validated CSR effectiveness across multiple divergence measures on GSM8K:

 Results demonstrate that CSR's effectiveness is robust across divergence choices, with KL divergence providing optimal performance and training stability.
-The consistent improvements (81.9-85.1\% COS) across all measures confirm our findings are not artifacts of metric selection.
+The consistent improvements (81.9-85.1

-\textbf{Full Hyperparameter Settings:} For all experiments, we fine-tuned models for 3 epochs using the AdamW optimizer with a learning rate of 1e-5.
+For all experiments, we fine-tuned models for 3 epochs using the AdamW optimizer with a learning rate of 1e-5.
+We use Llama-2 \citep{touvron2023llama2} and Llama-3 \citep{touvron2023llama} as base models.
 To make large model fine-tuning feasible, we employed Low-Rank Adaptation (LoRA) \citep{hu2021lora} with a rank of 8 for all linear layers.
 The regularization strength was set to $\lambda=0.5$.
 All experiments were conducted on a cluster of 8 A100 80GB GPUs.

-\textbf{Baselines, Domains, and Intervention Details:} \paragraph{Baselines and Comparators} To rigorously evaluate CSR, we compare it against and alongside three strong training-time baselines under a matched compute budget. \begin{itemize} \item \textbf{Process Supervision (PS):} A standard cross-entropy loss is applied to human-authored or verified-correct reasoning traces.
-This is a powerful but data-intensive baseline. \item \textbf{Process Reward Model (PRM):} Following works like \citet{lightman2023let}, we train a reward model on token-level correctness labels (derived from our verifiers) and optimize the generator using RL or weighted MLE. \item \textbf{Verifier-Guided Training (VG):} The model is trained with a joint loss $\mathcal{L}=\mathcal{L}_{task} + \beta\cdot \mathcal{L}_{verifier}(x,T)$, where the verifier provides a score for the validity of the entire generated trace. \end{itemize} In addition to direct comparisons, we evaluate \textbf{CSR+PRM} and \textbf{CSR+VG} to test for complementarity, assessing whether our method provides additive or synergistic gains.
+To rigorously evaluate CSR, we compare it against and alongside three strong training-time baselines under a matched compute budget.
+Process Supervision (PS) applies a standard cross-entropy loss to human-authored or verified-correct reasoning traces.
+This is a powerful but data-intensive baseline.
+Process Reward Model (PRM) follows works like \citet{lightman2023let}, training a reward model on token-level correctness labels (derived from our verifiers) and optimizing the generator using RL or weighted MLE.
+Verifier-Guided Training (VG) trains the model with a joint loss $\mathcal{L}=\mathcal{L}_{task} + \beta\cdot \mathcal{L}_{verifier}(x,T)$, where the verifier provides a score for the validity of the entire generated trace.
+In addition to direct comparisons, we evaluate CSR+PRM and CSR+VG to test for complementarity, assessing whether our method provides additive or synergistic gains.